"Untitled" (Perfect Lovers)

-Description and showcase
+Description and Installation Parameters

-"Untitled" (Perfect Lovers) consists of two identical commercial wall clocks displayed side by side, ideally above head height.
+González-Torres specified installations parameters for "Untitled" (Perfect Lovers).
+The work consists of two identical commercial wall clocks displayed side-by-side so that they are touching, ideally installed above head height where a wall clock would typically hang on the wall.
 The original clocks measure 13 1/2 in. each in diameter.
-For showcasing the piece González-Torres created detailed instructions.
-The clocks must be of exactly the same dimensions and design and they must touch.
-The hands must be set to the same time and be able to be perpetually reset, causing the piece to theoretically last forever.
-The clocks may fall out of synch however if one of the clocks stop, it must be fixed or replaced and both clocks reset.
+The clocks must be of exactly the same dimensions and design/type.

+The clocks must be set to the same time initially though they may fall out of sync over the course of an exhibition.
+If one or both of the clocks stops functioning, the clocks are deinstalled and repaired, then reinstalled and reset to the same time, allowing the piece to theoretically last forever.

-Matthew Isherwood said that "like all of Torres’s work, “Untitled” (Perfect Lovers) uses materials that could be considered everyday or mundane to extend and explore queer personal desire".
-One of González-Torres' artworks from 1991, "Untitled" (Double Portrait), closely resembles "Untitled" (Perfect Lovers); featuring two identical circles.
+Matthew Isherwood said that "like all of Torres's work, "Untitled" (Perfect Lovers) uses materials that could be considered everyday or mundane to extend and explore queer personal desire".
+Several of González-Torres' artworks including "Untitled" (Double Portrait), a paper stack work printed with two side-by-side gold rings, "Untitled" (March 5) #1 (1991), a work consisting of two round mirrors installed side-by-side, and "Untitled" (Sagitario), 1994-1995, two side-by-side circular pools of water, incorporate a visual motif of paired circles similar to "Untitled" (Perfect Lovers).

-Three of the four versions of "Untitled" (Perfect Lovers) (1987-1990) are owned by public collections: the Dallas Museum of Art; Glenstone, Potomac, Maryland; and the Wadsworth Atheneum, Hartford, Connecticut.
-The fourth is owned by an unknown private collection.
+Three of the four editions of "Untitled" (Perfect Lovers) (1987-1990) are owned by public collections: the Dallas Museum of Art; Glenstone, Potomac, Maryland; and the Wadsworth Atheneum, Hartford, Connecticut.
+The fourth is in a private collection.

 Following Laycock's death in 1991, the artist created a nearly identical work by the same name.
-"Untitled" (Perfect Lovers) (1991) similarly consists of two identical wall clocks but also includes light blue paint, painted onto the wall of the installation location.
+"Untitled" (Perfect Lovers) (1991) similarly consists of two identical wall clocks but also includes light blue paint, which the exhibitor can choose to use to paint the wall of the installation location.
 The later work is owned by the Museum of Modern Art, New York, and was formally considered by the artist to be a separate work of art from "Untitled" (Perfect Lovers) (1987-1990).

-Analysis
+Various Interpretations

 With "Untitled" (Perfect Lovers) González-Torres wanted the audience to infer their own meaning.
 Margarita Vega, noted that "What differentiates "Untitled" (Perfect Lovers) from regular clocks is nothing physical, but rather the assignment of function that will be reflected on some kind of status indicators".
 Art critic Robert Storr expanded on this, writing:

+An ambiguous work of art, many have interpreted the works to be a commentary on González-Torres' partner's struggle with acquired immune deficiency syndrome (AIDS) and death at large.
+In 1987, González-Torres' partner Ross Laycock was diagnosed with AIDS.
+In a letter sent to Laycock in 1988, he showed a rough sketch of the piece, entitled merely Lovers.
+In the letter, González-Torres ruminates about time, writing: